yohasebe/ruby-wordle/README.md

 🟢 `word-lists/5-letters/word-list.txt`

-A list of five-letter words, generated using a ruby script and the original word list.
+A list of five-letter words, generated from the original word list.

 🟢 `word-lists/5-letters/word-list-uniq-letters.txt`

-A list of five-letter words consisting of five different letters, generated using a script and the original word list.
+A list of five-letter words consisting of five different letters, generated from the original word list.

+🟢 `word-lists/5-letters/word-list-basic.txt`

+A list of five-letter words, generated from the basic word list.

+🟢 `word-lists/5-letters/word-list-basic-uniq-letters.txt`

+A list of five-letter words consisting of five different letters, generated from the basic word list.

 ----

-### Original List of English Words
+### Original/Basic Lists of English Words

 🟢 `word-lists/word-list-original.txt`

-A word list used to generate more useful word lists above.
-It is based on `words_alpha.txt` in [dwyl/english-words](https://github.com/dwyl/english-words).
+A large word list based on `words_alpha.txt` in [dwyl/english-words](https://github.com/dwyl/english-words), containing more than 370,000 items.

+🟢 `word-lists/word-list-basic.txt`

+A smaller word list containing about 13,000 basic English words.

 ----